+Brothers and sisters deeply conscious of their covenant with Jesus become deeply loyal to him and to one another.
 In a letter to me, a friend once mentioned "the Anabaptist emphasis on corporate discipleship" as the "centrepiece of our great heritage."
 He was partially correct.
-The Anabaptists spoke of corporate discipleship, but they emphasized Christ.
-Christ was the centrepiece.
+The first Anabaptists spoke of corporate discipleship, but they revolved around Jesus, not around "corporate discipleship."

+Jesus was the centrepiece.